The client was in need of an ongoing asset management solution to help manage and sell over 25,000 pieces of surplus MRO equipment…

 In the final stages of shutting down its Norwood, Massachusetts lab facility, the client managed to address all but one of the critical steps to successfully conducting a facility closure.
 With a one month deadline looming, 150 surplus lab assets needed to be cleared out of the facility.

-Bayer made the decision to sell a facility that was handling their solid dose manufacturing.
-Once they stopped production, they needed to find a way to liquidate all of the equipment within this building as well as 3 local warehouses in order to move forward with the sale of the facility.
+Bayer made the decision to sell a facility handling its solid dose manufacturing.
+Once production stopped, Bayer needed a way to liquidate all of the equipment within this building, as well as three local warehouses in order to move forward with the sale of the facility, and reached out to EquipNet for help.

 With a looming site closure on the horizon for a facility in New Jersey, this company needed to come up with a way to dispose of its lab equipment (HPLC’s, Mass Specs, NMR’s, GC Systems), as well as nearly everything else under the roof.